Security7/Restart_Step_Function/README.md

 # Step Function Restart

-This repository is used in conjunction with a step function to restart the whole Step Function if one or more limits are reached
+This repository is used in conjunction with a step function to restart the whole Step Function if one or more limits are reached.

 # More about us